sharife/goldenthread-v2/site/content/posts/reorient-2023-festival-celebrates-a-resilient-return-under-sahar-assaf.md

 ![ReOrient 2023 Festival participants gather for the first rehearsal in September at The Annex, Golden Thread Productions.
 Global participants attended via Zoom!
 (Photo: Sheila Devitt)](https://ucarecdn.com/7b1cb2d5-dcf9-4fda-8977-2d03986c3b79/ "ReOrient 2023 Festival participants gather for the first rehearsal in September at The Annex, Golden Thread Productions.
 Global participants attended via Zoom!
 (Photo: Sheila Devitt)")

+*ReOrient 2023 Festival participants gather for the first rehearsal in September at The Annex, Golden Thread Productions.
+Global participants attended via Zoom!
+(Photo: Sheila Devitt)*

 **The Work Ahead & the Importance of ReOrient:**

 The entire company reunited for ReOrient 2023’s First Rehearsal on September 5, 2023 at The Annex, Golden Thread’s Offices above Potrero Stage.
 A warm welcome and introductions made everyone feel right-at-home, setting the tone for the creative process ahead.
 Remarks were shared by the playwrights and directors, then dramaturgical and design presentations were followed by a brisk read-through of the plays.
 With rehearsal and wellness protocols reestablished, the ground was laid for a 9-week-long journey that will (*inshallah*) carry this mighty vessel safely through the waves and swells of the rehearsal process, designer runs, tech, dress rehearsals, previews, opening night, and three-week run of the ReOrient 2023 Festival.